LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-20-The-Starting-Line.md

 <h3>The Hill to Overcome</h3>

-The stepping stone I decided to use to further my pursuit into the field is a book called Foundations of Statistical Natural Language Processing by Christopher D. Manning and Hinrich Schütze.
+The stepping stone I decided to use to further my pursuit into the field is a book called <cite>Foundations of Statistical Natural Language Processing by Christopher D. Manning and Hinrich Schütze.</cite>

 ![NLP Book](/assets/post1/foundations_of_natural_langauge_book.png)